Tenjin25/MarginofVictory/README.md

 ## Project Overview

-**MarginofVictory** is a Java application designed to analyze electoral race competitiveness by calculating the margin of victory and providing professional race ratings.
+**MarginofVictory** calculator is a Java application designed to analyze electoral race competitiveness by calculating the margin of victory and providing professional race ratings.
 This enhanced version (v2.0) demonstrates programming skills that are applied to real-world political analysis, while following industry standards and CPT-236 course objectives.

 **Developer:** Shamar Davis
 **Course:** CPT-236 (Computer Programming)